kevinwlu/dsd/README.md

 # Digital System Design (DSD)

-> True greatness is when your name is like ampere, watt, and fourier when its spelled with a lower case letter.
+> [Richard Hamming](https://en.wikipedia.org/wiki/Richard_Hamming) 1915-1998, True greatness is when your name is like ampere, watt, and fourier when its spelled with a lower case letter.

 * [Instructor](https://web.stevens.edu/facultyprofile/?id=2081) from 2018 Fall to 2022 Spring
   * [Instructional design](https://en.wikipedia.org/wiki/Instructional_design)